matheuscorreia/kendrick-lamar-tribute-page/README.md

-# kendrick-lamar-tribute-page
+# tribute-page-fcc
-A [FreeCodeCamp](https://freecodecamp.com/) challenge to Build a simple tribute page.
+A [FreeCodeCamp](https://freecodecamp.com/) challenge to build a simple tribute page.